Brodha V: Musical style

 Brodha V's style is a blend of hip-hop, Hindustani classical, Carnatic classical and Indian folk music.
 Most of his work is delivered in common language, drawn from his own personal experiences.

 Influences

 Brodha V mentions the song "Pettai Rap", composed by A. R. Rahman for the Tamil film Kaadhalan, as his introduction to rap music.
 He also cites early '90s East coast rappers Eminem, Rakim, Nas, Big Pun, Wu-Tang Clan and Jay-Z as his inspiration and role models.
-As a producer, he refers to Timbaland, Pharrell Williams and Quincy Jones as his inspiration.
+As a producer, he refers to Timbaland, Pharrell Williams and Quincy Jones for inspiration.